kmecpp/Osmium/README.md

 # Examples

-### Listeners
+## Listeners

-Registering listeners is as easy as adding an @Listener annotation to a valid method.
-There's no need to register the listener or implement any interfaces.
+Registering listeners is as easy as adding an `@Listener` annotation to a valid method. **There is no need to register the listener or implement any interfaces.**

 ```
 @Listener